jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 This weaves test and implementation creation together.
 You still get that jolt of satisfaction when a test passes.
 I wager that it’s even more fun, since not only is the most recent test passing, but all the previous tests are still passing.
 You can confirm that in addition to getting new behavior working in the implementation, you also haven’t broken any previous behavior in the process.

 # Writing Tests Takes Too Much Time.
 I’m Paid To Write Code
 In my experience, each line of implementation requires about three to four lines of test code.
 That’s a lot of code that’s never executed by the customers.
-Many developers, and some managers, may not view this as worth the time.
+Many developers, and some managers, may not view this as worth the effort.

-We’re paid to deliver code, not tests.
-Really?
+_We’re paid to deliver code, not tests._ Really?
 We’re paid to deliver __working__ code.
 We have three basic choices before submitting our code changes:
 * No Tests
 * Manual Tests
 * Automated Tests